makhambetali/fastapi_testtask/README.md

-to start the server, type the command pip install -r requirements.txt then unicorn app.main:app --reload in the console
+to start the server, type the command
+"pip install -r requirements.txt" then
+"unicorn app.main:app --reload" in the console